Live in the Real World

 Live in the Real World is the first live CD and DVD album by Dutch/Mexican progressive metal band Stream of Passion, created by Arjen Anthony Lucassen.

 It features not only songs from their debut album Embrace the Storm, but also songs from Ayreon, Ambeon and Star One, three other musical projects by Lucassen.

+Critical reception

+Metal.de called it a great DVD that should interest fans of Lucassen or gothic bands with female vocals.
+Powermetal.de praised the vocals of the Bovio sisters and said the setlist ingeniously mixes songs from different eras of Lucassen's career.